Skip to main content

 Prepare the folder

-Each flow will have a folder with everything required to execute this flows, which means the engine, code pieces and npms
+Each flow will have a folder with everything required to execute the flow, which means the engine, code pieces and npms.

 1